 Your home is probably the most important investment you have, and you know that all of its parts and systems have to be maintained on a regular basis to keep things humming.
 But while you’re up-to-date on what your house needs, have you given enough thought to keeping the landscape that frames it in top condition?

-Trees, flowering plants and a lush green carpet of grass are not only beautiful to live with, but they are an asset to your neighborhood and to the value of your home.
-What’s more, all growing things help the environment by absorbing carbon dioxide and releasing oxygen as well as trapping and and breaking down pollutants to purify the air.
+Trees, flowering plants, and a lush green carpet of grass are not only beautiful to live with, but they are an asset to your neighborhood and to the value of your home.
+What’s more, all growing things help the environment by absorbing carbon dioxide and releasing oxygen as well as trapping and breaking down pollutants to purify the air.

 Just like taking care of your house itself, it takes some planning and work to keep your landscape thriving and healthy.
 That means there are chores to do in every season of the year.
 And yes, that does mean in winter (not just the fall) you need to do the following tasks: